intershop/intershop-pwa/docs/concepts/state-management.md

 # State Management

-This section describes how [NgRx](https://ngrx.io/) is integrated into the Intershop Progressive Web App for the application wide state management.
+This concept describes how [NgRx](https://ngrx.io/) is integrated into the Intershop Progressive Web App for the application wide state management.

 ## Architecture